 Have you ever spent hours poured over a thousand piece jigsaw, only to find that there’s a missing piece?
 Imagine the frustration when you discover that it’s not just fallen on the floor; it’s not just hiding under the box; it’s just not there.
 The jigsaw remains incomplete and the joy it brought you dissipates.
+That is living a childless life not by choice.

 “It’s so nice to be able to get the whole family together again!” they say.
 Except we’re still reeling at that missing piece.
 While everyone else can revel in the delight of being allowed to meet again, laughter flowing and carefree, leaving the weight of multiple lockdowns behind them, Simon and I are putting on a brave face.